-I am attempting to swim the Strait of Juan de Fuca with the hope that I will inspire other people with Multiple Sclerosis to exercise as a way of managing the disease.
-I have had it for over 20 years and take no medication.
+Last year I swim across Juan de Fuca Strait from Dungeness Spit, USA to Ogden Point, Canada.
+In August 2018 I will be attempting to swim from Ogden Point to Dungeness Spit and back again.
+I hope to inspire other people with Multiple Sclerosis to exercise as a way of managing the disease.
+I have MS for over 20 years and take no medication.
 I use swimming and veganism as my main disease management tools.
 I hope to raise funds for Victoria’s newly formed MS Wellness Centre.

-Honouring those who have swum before me I will attempt to swim the Strait in late August, 2017.
-My route will be from Dungeness County Park, Port Angeles USA to Clover Point or the inner harbour, Victoria Canada.
+Honouring those who have swum before me I will attempt to swim the Strait 2 times in August, 2018.
+My route will be from Ogden Point, Victoria Canada to Dungeness County Park, Port Angeles USA and back to Victoria Canada.
 The final route will be determined by the US & Canadian Coast Guards and my crew.
-The distance is between 32 and 36km with waters ranging from 8 to 12C.
+The distance is between 60 and 70km with waters ranging from 8 to 12C.
 You can receiving updates as I finalize plans and train for the swim by signing up on the right or base of the page.

 - Bert O Thomas USA – 8 July 1955 (29.4 km in 11:10)

 - Cliff Lumsdon, Canada – 17 August 1956 (29.4 km in 11:35)

 - Amy Hiland – 18 August 1956 (29.4 in 10:51)

 - Ben Laughren – 18 August 1956 (10 hours 17 minutes)

 - Marilyn Bell – 23 August 1956 (10 hours 38 minutes)

 - Vicki Keith – 10 August 1989 (32km in 14:00, butterfly)

 - Susan Simmins – July 31 2017 (33km in 10:06)